leoprover/embed_modal/README.md

 * splitted: one duplicate directory structure for every semantic

 #### Adding Semantics
-Specify semantics (which overrides any semantics specified in the problem) using
+Specify semantics (which overrides any semantics specified in the problem) for mono-modal problems using

     -consequences <CONSEQUENCES>
     -constants <CONSTANTS>